 Making the Stew

-I say this stew takes thirty minutes, but that’s probably an over-estimate if anything.
+I say this Savoy Stew takes thirty minutes, but that’s probably an over-estimate if anything.
 Apart from chopping up your cabbage, just dice up an onion and a few cloves of garlic and the work is pretty much done.

 Then add some oil to a large pan over medium heat and start cooking your onions and garlic.
 Season them with a little salt and pepper and cook them until they are soft, maybe five minutes.